capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - Announce to mailing list, Facebook, etc. Celebrate, bake a cake.
 - Merge `3.9` into `develop`.

 For patch releases, the process is the same.
+You can just keep around the `3.9` branch for all the `3.9.x` releases.

 When you're done with patch releases, bump up `SCVersion.txt` in `develop` to 3.10dev.